 Make your own hummus the easy way, with pantry staples!
 This delicious, high protein recipe is a perfect vegan and gluten-free addition to so many meals and snacks.
-Inspired by my travels and the Yotam Ottolenghi “Jerusalem: A Cookbook,” this authentic hummus recipe will be your new favorite.
+Inspired by my travels and the Yotam Ottolenghi “Jerusalem: A Cookbook.”
 Dried & canned chickpea options included as well!

 Note: I recognize that hummus is something with many cross-cultural influences and styles.
 I am definitely not an expert in it and know that Middle East relations can be fraught when selecting the “true” form of any recipe.
 The below is simply one take I enjoy.